hashgraph/hedera-mirror-node/docs/database/README.md

    update it in the `FLYWAY_URL` field in the `migration.config` file.
 The default is set to the linux version.
 5. Stop the [Importer](/docs/importer/README.md) process.
 6. Run the [migration.sh](/hedera-mirror-importer/src/main/resources/db/scripts/v2/migration.sh) script.
-Due to the time it will take to complete the migration, it is recommended to run the script in a way that doesn't require your terminal session to remain open.`:
+Due to the time it will take to complete the migration, it is recommended to run the script in a way that doesn't require your terminal session to remain open (e.g. `./migration.sh > migration.log 2> migration-error.log & disown`)
-   - run and redirect the output `./migration.sh > migrationout.txt 2> migration-error.txt &`
-   - Pause job `ctrl-z`
-   - Run in background `bg`
-   - Run `jobs` to get the correct job id
-   - Disown the process `disown -h %1`.
-Replace 1 with the correct job id.
 7. Update the mirror node configuration to point to the new Citus DB and start it.

 ## Citus Backup and Restore